QwertyTheCoder/Minecraft-bedrock-cracked/README.md

 • You should be signed in with a personal Microsoft account in Microsoft store

-•`[OPTIONAL(You're not forced to disable it]` [Disbale runtime broker](https://www.wisecleaner.com/how-to/107-3-methods-to-fix-runtime-broker-high-cpu-usage-issue.html) and restart.
+•`[OPTIONAL(Only Disable if Minecraft crashes in between or if any other fix does'nt work]` [Disbale runtime broker](https://www.wisecleaner.com/how-to/107-3-methods-to-fix-runtime-broker-high-cpu-usage-issue.html) and restart.
 Here's how to do that: Open Run(WIN_KEY + R) After its open Try to find `TimeBrokerSvc` from `HKEY_Local_MACHINE\SYSTEM\CurrentControlSet\Services`.
 Then double click “Start” on the right and change the value from “3” to “4”

 ## Installation of Minecraft--